Dr Mel Steer

-My interests concern social justice and reducing disadvantage and inequality to improve outcomes and quality of life across the life course.
-I am interested in mixed methods and case based research, intersectionality and pathways to health and social inequality, including influences within and between geographies and communities, across generations and key life transitions that may affect health and wellbeing outcomes.
-Research concerns reflect my focus on cross-cutting social policy issues across sociology, criminology and place and I have experience of undertaking qualitative and quantitative research.
-Interests are characterised by an emphasis on policy-relevant research to improve social outcomes.
+My research interests concern social justice, reducing poverty, disadvantage and inequality to improve life chances and outcomes across the life course.
+I am interested in realist approaches and case based research, intersectionality, class and social inequality, austerity, low pay, welfare reform and pathways to health and social inequality, including influences within and between geographies and communities, across generations and key life transitions that may affect health and wellbeing outcomes.
+My research concerns reflect my focus on cross-cutting social policy issues across sociology, criminology and place and I have experience of undertaking qualitative and quantitative research.
+My interests are characterised by an emphasis on policy-relevant research to improve social outcomes.

 - Moffatt S, Haighton C, Steer M, Lawson S, White M. What impact does welfare rights advice have on health and wellbeing?
 Qualitative study from the UK.
 In: GSA 68th Annual Scientific Meeting.
 2015, Orlando, Florida: Oxford University Press.

 - Dyer W, Steer M, Biddle P. Mental Health Street Triage.
 Policing - A Journal of Policy and Practice 2015, 9(4), 377-387.